B i o g r a p h y

 As a pianist, Tom has broadcast for the BBC and has performed with orchestras and companies such as the Royal Birmingham Conservatoire Symphony Orchestra, Thallein Ensemble, Żfin Malta National Dance Company and as a soloist with the Malta Philharmonic Orchestra in his own piano concerto, Outremer.

-His music has been performed around Europe, Asia, Australia and the Middle East, and he has written for performers and ensembles such the Malta Philharmonic Orchestra, Teatru Manoel Youth Opera, Hull Urban Opera, Orchestra of the Swan, Birmingham Contemporary Music Group, the Schubert Ensemble, CHROMA, amplified ensemble, Decibel; the Ebor Singers; pianists Michael Finnissy and Jonathan Powell; flautist Roland Sutherland; soprano Mary Wiegold; violinist, David le Page; and saxophonist Naomi Sullivan among others.
+His music has been performed around Europe, Asia, Australia and the Middle East, and he has written for performers and ensembles such as the Malta Philharmonic Orchestra, Teatru Manoel Youth Opera, Hull Urban Opera, Orchestra of the Swan, Birmingham Contemporary Music Group, the Schubert Ensemble, CHROMA, amplified ensemble, Decibel; the Ebor Singers; pianists Michael Finnissy and Jonathan Powell; flautist Roland Sutherland; soprano Mary Wiegold; violinist, David le Page; and saxophonist Naomi Sullivan among others.

 In 2017, his opera 'Isperanza' was premiered at Teatru Manoel, Malta's National Theatre.
 His piano piece 'Twinkling' is included on the album '70 More Variations on Twinkle Twinkle Little Star' played by acclaimed Australian pianist, Michael Kieran Harvey.